-The fifth-grade at Friends School Haverford is organized to support the unique social-emotional development of our fifth-grade students.
-Common developmental characteristics among these students include: a desire to expand social circles, an increased need for peer approval, an increased desire for independence, a need to remain young and dependent.
+The fourth and fifth-grade at Friends School Haverford is organized to support the unique social-emotional development of this age Common developmental characteristics among these students include: a desire to expand social circles, an increased need for peer approval, an increased desire for independence, a need to remain young and dependent.
 You may notice your child acting very grown-up one minute and rather childish the next.
-At school we support the students’ desire for larger social circles and independence in a safe and caring environment.
-We deliberately expand upon social skills developed during lower school years and support students’ further exploration into the larger world.
-The middle school teachers work closely as a team, devising the program, planning activities and overseeing each child’s progress and well-being.
+At school, we support the students’ desire for larger social circles and independence in a safe and caring environment.

-Our theme of Communication develops in the children a sensitivity towards different perspectives and empowers them to make changes in their world.
-Aside from increasing the student’s factual knowledge, we encourage them to explore new ideas, to respond freely and without prejudice to other ways of living and to understand how their lives touch upon and are touched by others.
+Like our other grades, the fifth-grade program is rooted in an interdisciplinary and meaningful approach to learning.
+Aside from increasing the student’s factual knowledge, we encourage them to more deeply explore new ideas, to respond freely and without prejudice to other ways of living and to understand how their lives touch upon and are touched by others.

 During the fourth and fifth grade years, we continue to build community and discuss the Quaker testimonies.
 Like in the younger grades, the Responsive Classroom and Zones of Regulation frameworks are used to give students ample time to share their ideas, reflect on their feelings, and build a strong sense of belonging.
 Students develop into sophisticated thinkers who can actively think about their own needs as well as advocate for others’.
 The fourth and fifth-grade year prepares them for the eventual move to middle school by providing them with not only a solid academic experience but the opportunity to grow as a person in a responsive and caring environment.